What does the Queen’s death mean for politics?

 Her eldest son has become King Charles III.

-After speaking to the King, Prime Minister Liz Truss was due to chair a meeting of ministers involved in planning next steps at 9pm.
+After speaking to the King, Prime Minister Liz Truss chaired a meeting at 9pm for Secretaries of State with a role to play in the co-ordination of arrangements.

 Politics as normal is put on hold as the nation enters a 10-day period of mourning, which lasts until the Queen’s funeral.